abdelkarimjaja/apis-for-mutlimeters-monitors/README.md

 # stm32-control-pump
-This reposity aims to create the API for control and manipulate a pump.
+This repository aims to create the API for control and manipulate a pump.
 Tools Used:
 1. stm32 Nucleo-F302R8
 2. PiScope Osciloscope 3000 series